Neil Mandt

-Television and film
+Biography

-Born in Czechoslovakia, Mandt moved to Los Angeles in the late 1980s and spent the 1990s directing three movies "Hijacking Hollywood", The Million Dollar Kid and Arthur's Quest before returning to television.
-Mandt then worked for NBC as a producer for its coverage of the 2000 Summer Olympics.
-The following spring Mandt partnered with his brother Michael Mandt, creating Mandt Bros.
-Productions.
-Within weeks of creating the company the two sold two different series to ESPN; Reel Classics Uncut and the network's first reality show Beg, Borrow & Deal.
+Born in Czechoslovakia, Mandt moved to Los Angeles in the late 1980s and spent the 1990s directing three movies Hijacking Hollywood, The Million Dollar Kid and Arthur's Quest.
+He subsequently worked for NBC as a producer on its coverage of the 2000 Summer Olympics.
+In 2001, Mandt and his brother Michael Mandt founded Mandt Bros.
+Productions, which sold two series to ESPN: Reel Classics Uncut and Beg, Borrow & Deal.